 Tutorial: Configure hybrid Azure Active Directory join for managed domains

-In a similar way to a user, a device is another core identity you want to protect and also use it to protect your resources at any time and from any location.
-You can accomplish this goal by bringing and managing device identities in Azure AD using one of the following methods:
+Like a user in your organization, a device is a core identity you want to protect.
+You can use a device's identity to protect your resources at any time and from any location.
+You can accomplish this goal by bringing device identities and managing them in Azure Active Directory (Azure AD) by using one of the following methods:

 - Azure AD join